 I hold an Enhanced Disclosure and Barring Service Check (DBS) formerly known as a Criminal Bureau Check (CRB).

-Thursday and Friday evenings and Sunday mornings.
+Tuesday and Thursday evenings and Sunday mornings.